 The dry storage casks will be transferred from the SFP to the TISF on the existing KNPS internal road network.
-A new site access road of approximately 100 m will be required for Alternative 1.
+A new site access road of approximately 100 m and between 4 m and 8 m in width will be required for Alternative 1.